Microsoft-CISL/sqlite-autotuning/README.md

 1. **That's it!**  If you run into any issues, please reach out to the teaching team and we can assist prior to class starting.

-## Start of Class
+### Start of Class

 > These instructions use the Github Codespaces approach described above.

-1. Open the codespace previously created above.
+1. Open the codespace previously created above by browsing to the green `<> Code` button on the [project repo site](https://github.com/Microsoft-CISL/sqlite-autotuning) as before.

-    > Note: you can also re-open your codespace in [VSCode](https://code.visualstudio.com/Download) once created if you want to use a local desktop interface.
+    - Use the "Open in VSCode Desktop" option from the triple bar menu on the left hand side to re-open the codespace in a local [VSCode](https://code.visualstudio.com/Download) instance.

     <!-- markdownlint-disable-next-line MD033 -->
     <img src="./doc/images/codespace-open-in-vscode.png" style="width:300px" alt="open codespace in VSCode menu option" />

-    > Alternatively, you can also `git clone` the [repo](https://github.com/Microsoft-CISL/sqlite-autotuning/) locally and open it in a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) using `VSCode`.
-    > This will automatically pull and setup all the necessary dependencies for you.

-    For additional dev environment details, see the devcontainer [README.md](.devcontainer/README.md)
+    > Note this step is optional, but recommended for a better experience.
+    > You can alternatively stay in the browser interface for the entire demo.

 1. Make sure the MLOS dependencies are up to date.